 Author: Emma Jackson & Ian Hussey

-Emma Jackson is a settler on Treaty 6 land, where she is an MA candidate in the department of sociology at the University of Alberta.
+Emma Jackson is a settler on Treaty 6 land, where she recently completed her MA in sociology at the University of Alberta.
 Her research interests include feminist political economy, transnational migration, and geographies of resource extraction.
 Emma has a degree in geography from Mount Allison University, and over four years experience as a student organizer with the Canadian fossil fuel divestment movement.
-She is also a research assistant at Parkland Institute for the SSHRC-funded Corporate Mapping Project, where she is investigating Canada’s nine largest oil, gas, and pipeline corporations.
+She was a research assistant at Parkland Institute for the SSHRC-funded Corporate Mapping Project from September 2016 through December 2018.

 Ian Hussey is a research manager at Parkland Institute.
 He is also a steering committee member and the Alberta research manager for the SSHRCC-funded Corporate Mapping Project.
 Before joining Parkland Institute, Ian worked for several international development organizations, including as the co-founder and executive director of the Canadian Fair Trade Network.
 Ian holds BA Honours degrees in Sociology and in English from Acadia University, an MA in Sociology from the University of Victoria, and his PhD courses and exams at York University focused on the sociology of colonialism and on political economy.
 His writing has appeared in the Globe and Mail, New Political Economy, Edmonton Journal, National Observer, and The Tyee.